practice-sessions/bc10/README.md

 # README

-This is a versio 2 of the BootCampus web application ruby 2.3.0 and rails 5.0.0
+This is a version 2 of the BootCampus web application ruby 2.3.0 and rails 5.0.0